 Three-dimensional (3D) bioprinting is used to combine cells, growth factors, and biomaterials to manufacture biomedical parts that mimic the natural properties of the tissue.
-3D Bioprinting is a process where bioink — consisting of living cells — and biomaterials and structural scaffolds are deposited on the surface to produce 3D structures.
+3D Bioprinting is a process where bio-ink — consisting of living cells — and biomaterials and structural scaffolds are deposited on the surface to produce 3D structures.

 Biomimetic physical models of patient tissues can be built when used in combination with medical imaging modalities.
-3D bioprinting typically uses the layer-by-layer process to deposit materials and create tissue-like structures that are later used in the fields of medical and tissue engineering.
-Bioprinting covers a wide array of biomaterials and can be used to print tissues and organs to test drugs.
+3D bioprinting typically uses the layer-by-layer process to deposit materials and create tissue-like structures that are later used in medical and tissue engineering fields.
+Bioprinting covers many biomaterials and can be used to print tissues and organs to test drugs.
 Moreover, 3D bioprinting is now able to print scaffolds, which can be used to reconstruct joints and ligaments.
 Rising incidence of chronic diseases, such as heart and kidney failures, increasing the geriatric population, and a limited number of organ donors prompt the need for effective 3D bioprinting.
 Technological advancement in the healthcare industry and growing investments in R&D activities provide an impetus to market growth.

 The 3D bioprinting market is projected to witness exponential growth on account of groundbreaking developments in the healthcare and pharmaceutical industries.
 3D bioprinting is an active area of research composed of different biologically applied processing and assembly methods, including direct writing, photolithography, microstamping, extrusion, laser writing, stereolithography, electro-printing, microfluidics, and inkjet deposition.
 Additionally, several companies heavily invest in R&D activities to develop innovative products.
 Organovo, a scientific laboratory, and research firm, is at the forefront of 3D bioprinting.
 Recently, the Institute for Technology Inspired Regenerative Medicine collaborated with Aspect Biosystems, a Canadian company, to use 3D printing in regenerative medicine.
 Increasing demand for high-performance tissue models, and widespread use of regenerative therapies, such as transplantation and tissue generation, drive the market growth.

 The magnetic levitation segment is projected to exhibit the fastest growth during the forecast period.
 The syringe-based segment, on the other hand, holds the largest market share.
-Increasing adoption of 3D bioprinting technique by innovators drives the segment growth.
+Increasing adoption of 3D bioprinting techniques by innovators drives segment growth.
 3D magnetic levitation-based bio-printers have the capability to solve more than 80% of current failures with improved speed, functionality, and precision.
 These bio-printers are extensively used for printing vascular muscles, toxicity screening, and regeneration of human cells.
 For instance, BioAssay developed a tissue-like structure using magnetic levitation.

 North America dominates the 3D bioprinting market as the region is backed by prominent market players, robust healthcare infrastructure, and high disposable income.
 The U.S. and Canada are at the forefront of the 3D bioprinting market because of the extensive research activities conducted in the field.
-In October 2018, The U.S. FDA awarded a USD 2.5 million grant to the top five bio-manufacturing R&D centers, which include the Institute of Technology in Georgia, University of Carnegie Mellon, Harvard University, University of Rutgers, and Institute of Technology in Massachusetts.
-In March 2016, a U.S.-based pharmaceutical firm, Aprecia Pharmaceutical, became the first company in the world to obtain the FDA approval for Spritam, a bioprinted 3D drug.
+In October 2018, The U.S. FDA awarded a USD 2.5 million grant to the top five bio-manufacturing R&D centers, which include the Institute of Technology in Georgia, the University of Carnegie Mellon, Harvard University, the University of Rutgers, and the Institute of Technology in Massachusetts.
+In March 2016, a U.S.-based pharmaceutical firm, Aprecia Pharmaceutical, became the first company in the world to obtain FDA approval for Spritam, a bio-printed 3D drug.

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|